 Micro-influencers especially need to be able to prove the value of their accounts to potential clients.

 With its more than 1 billion monthly active users, Instagram is home to communities of people with vastly different communication patterns.
-Some categories are big and chatty, others are small (but growing) and have correspondingly less engagement.
+Some categories are big and chatty, while others are small (but growing) and have correspondingly lower engagement.